Olney's lesions: Development in rats

-Even if the hypothesis of gross neural apoptosis proves to be false in humans, NMDA antagonists certainly have potential to permanently alter synaptic structure due to effects upon long term potentiation, a process in which NMDA receptors plays a crucial role.
-Perhaps, with repeated usage, this would manifest, due to tolerance, thus downregulation, of the NMDA receptor system.
-This could feasibly alter the function/relationship of various structures, specifically the ventral visual stream, perhaps a cause of the anecdotal reports of hallucinogen persisting perception disorder (HPPD) from such chronic users of novel psychoactive substances.
+Controversy regarding human analogues

-In 1999 an autopsy study by Johannes Kornhuber of 8 patients who had received amantadine therapy looked at the selectively vulnerable brain regions where Olney's lesions occur, the cingulate and retrosplenial cortex, and found no evidence of Olney's lesions.
+In 1999, an autopsy study by Johannes Kornhuber of 8 patients who had received amantadine therapy looked at the selectively vulnerable brain regions where Olney's lesions occur, the cingulate and retrosplenial cortex, and found no evidence of Olney's lesions.

+In Ketamine: Dreams and Realities, Karl Jansen writes:

 In 2013 a study using magnetic resonance imaging showed brain lesions in ketamine addicts (using from 0.2g twice a week up to 1g daily for 0.5 up to 12 years) with severity depending on the duration of addiction and daily intake of ketamine.
 Cortical atrophy and holes in superficial white matter are seen early on.
 After 4 years of addiction lesions spread throughout the brain and damage is evident in the pons and other deeper brain structures.

-Prevention

-In medical settings, NMDA receptor antagonists are used as anesthetics, so GABAA receptor positive allosteric modulators are used to effectively prevent any neurotoxicity caused by them.
-Drugs that work to suppress NAN include anticholinergics, benzodiazepines, barbiturates and Alpha-adrenergic agonists, such as clonidine.

-Conversely, coadministration of NMDA-antagonists with alpha-2 adrenergic antagonists, like yohimbine, could theoretically potentiate NAN.

-Controversy

-In Karl L. R. Jansen's book, Ketamine: Dreams and Realities, unpublished studies are cited on monkey brains.
-The opinion that DXM caused Olney's Lesions therefore came under fire.
-Jansen writes: